d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 \vspace{1.5in}

 15. Is your class particularly good or bad at Martian?
-How can you use the plot in question 14 to tell?
+Use the plot in question 14 to explain your answer.

 \vspace{.8in}

 16. Is it *possible* that we could see our class results just by chance if everyone was just guessing?
 Explain your reasoning.